Prof: Alan Turing Decoded: History

 Alan Turing (1912–1954) was a 20th-century mathematician and a significant early contributor to the fields of theoretical computer science and artificial intelligence.
 He is well known for his work on cryptanalysis of the Enigma during World War II, to help decode German military intelligence.
 Sir Dermot Turing is the nephew of Alan Turing and the twelfth of the Turing baronets.
 His father John Turing was Alan's elder brother.
 Whilst writing the book, Dermot Turing served as director of the Bletchley Park Trust, allowing him access to previously unpublished works.

 Andrew Hodges' 1983 biography Alan Turing: The Enigma (new edition in 2012) is considered the standard reference work for Turing's life and works.
 Prof: Alan Turing Decoded is considerably shorter, not written in an academic style and does not cover technical details of Turing's work.
 Dermot Turing used The Enigma as a reference work.
 Other literature includes Alan M. Turing (1959, new edition in 2012), by his mother Ethel Sara Turing, and Turing: The Pioneer of the Information Age (2012) by Jack Copeland.
 In 2014, a movie about Turing entitled The Imitation Game had been released.

 Prior to the book's release, little was known of Turing's war efforts between 1942 and 1945, after his work on code-breaking had ended.
 The book contains information on Turing's work on encryption of telegraph, radio and voice communication—including efforts to prevent eavesdropping on communications between UK prime minister Winston Churchill and US president Franklin D. Roosevelt.
-The information came from documents held by the UK government's intelligence organisation, GCHQ, which they were in the process of releasing publicly.
+This information came from documents held by the UK government's intelligence organisation, GCHQ, which they were in the process of releasing publicly.

 The book contains novel information which undermines suggestions that Turing's suicide was subject to an official cover-up.
 Dermot Turing found correspondence from his father indicating that Turing was having relationship issues with a man named Roy near to his death.
 He also published excerpts from letters Turing wrote to his friend Nick Furbank, relating to Turing's chemical castration and relationship with his mother after he was convicted for homosexuality.
 The book also contains previously unpublished photographs of Turing on holiday as a young boy.
 Dermot Turing disputed a popular perception of Alan Turing as solitary in nature.
 People found that Turing was difficult to understand rather than deliberately uncooperative, and though he may have been uncomfortable around new people, he was "vibrant, humorous, fun to be with and social" amongst his friends.